Children belong in safe and loving families. We substantiate our argument by using the four cornerstones/pillars of a house as a metaphor:

 Convention on the Rights of the Child - 1989

-The UNCRC states (preamble) that, for the full and harmonious development of his or her personality, the child should grow up in a family environment, in an atmosphere of happiness, love, and understanding.
+The preamble of the UNCRC emphasizes that, for the full and harmonious development of a child’s personality, they should grow up in a family environment filled with happiness, love, and understanding.

-Art.
-9 of the UNCRC states that States Parties shall ensure that a child shall not be separated from his or her parents against their will, except when competent authorities subject to judicial review determine, in accordance with applicable law and procedures, that such separation is necessary for the best interests of the child.
+Article 9 of the UNCRC states that States Parties shall ensure that a child is not separated from their parents against their will, except when competent authorities, subject to judicial review, determine that such separation is necessary for the child's best interests, in accordance with applicable laws and procedures.

-Many countries have reinforced this right in their national Children’s Act.
-Like for instance Tanzania in their Tanzanian Children Act.
-Next to that, the same Children’s Act also states that “It shall be the responsibility of the staff of an approved residential home or institution, the social welfare officer and any other person responsible for maintenance of a child, to assist him to approve to become reunited with his parents, guardians or relatives.” (article 137)
+Many countries have reinforced this right through their national legislation.
+For instance, Tanzania's Children Act enshrines these principles.
+Additionally, the Tanzanian Children Act mandates that "staff of an approved residential home or institution, social welfare officers, and any other persons responsible for the maintenance of a child must assist in reuniting the child with their parents, guardians, or relatives."
+(Article 137)

 UN Guidelines for the Alternative Care of Children - 2010

-They are designed for wide dissemination among all sectors directly or indirectly concerned with issues relating to alternative care, and seek in particular:
+These guidelines are designed for widespread dissemination among all sectors directly or indirectly involved with issues related to alternative care.
+They specifically seek to:

-(a) To support efforts to keep children in, or return them to, the care of their family or, failing this, to find another appropriate and permanent solution, including adoption and kafala of Islamic law;
+(a) Support efforts to keep children with their families or, if that is not possible, to find another appropriate and permanent solution, including adoption and kafala under Islamic law;

-(b) To ensure that, while such permanent solutions are being sought, or in cases where they are not possible or are not in the best interests of the child, the most suitable forms of alternative care are identified and provided, under conditions that promote the child’s full and harmonious development;
+(b) Ensure that, while permanent solutions are being sought, or in cases where they are not possible or not in the best interests of the child, the most suitable forms of alternative care are identified and provided, in conditions that promote the child’s full and harmonious development;

-(c) To assist and encourage Governments to better implement their responsibilities and obligations in these respects, bearing in mind the economic, social and cultural conditions prevailing in each State; and
+(c) Assist and encourage governments to better fulfill their responsibilities and obligations regarding alternative care, taking into account the economic, social, and cultural conditions prevailing in each state; and

-(d) To guide policies, decisions and activities of all concerned with social protection and child welfare in both the public and the private sectors, including civil society.
+(d) Guide the policies, decisions, and activities of all those involved in social protection and child welfare in both the public and private sectors, including civil society.

 African Charter on the Rights and Welfare of the Child - 1990

-The African Charter on the Rights and Welfare of the Child (also called the ACRWC or Children's Charter) was adopted by the Organisation of African Unity (OAU) in 1990 (in 2001, the OAU legally became the African Union) and was entered into force in 1999.
+The African Charter on the Rights and Welfare of the Child (ACRWC), also known as the Children's Charter, was adopted by the Organisation of African Unity (OAU) in 1990.
+Following the OAU's transformation into the African Union in 2001, the Charter officially entered into force in 1999.

-Like the United Nations Convention on the Rights of the Child (CRC), the Children's Charter is a comprehensive instrument that sets out rights and defines universal principles and norms for the status of children.
-The ACRWC and the CRC are the only international and regional human rights treaties that cover the whole spectrum of civil, political, economic, social and cultural rights.
+Similar to the United Nations Convention on the Rights of the Child (CRC), the ACRWC is a comprehensive instrument that outlines rights and establishes universal principles and norms regarding the status of children.
+Together, the ACRWC and the CRC are the only international and regional human rights treaties that encompass the entire spectrum of civil, political, economic, social, and cultural rights.

 2019 UN Resolution - Promotion and protection of the rights of children

-Each year, the United Nations General Assembly (UNGA) makes important decisions affecting the lives of people around the world.
-Its resolutions recommend a course of action for all United Nations Member States on a wide array of topics from human rights to education, development, climate, violence against children, and peace and security, among others.
-One of these resolutions addresses children’s rights.
+Each year, the United Nations General Assembly (UNGA) makes critical decisions that impact the lives of people worldwide.
+Its resolutions recommend courses of action for all United Nations Member States on various topics, including human rights, education, development, climate, violence against children, and peace and security.
+One such resolution specifically addresses children’s rights.

-The 2019 UN General Assembly Resolution on the Rights of the Child focused on the theme of children without parental care, offering an important opportunity to: place children without parental care on the global agenda, review progress made in preventing unnecessary family-child separation and providing appropriate alternative care, and recommend specific actions to strengthen care reforms globally.
+The 2019 UN General Assembly Resolution on the Rights of the Child focused on the theme of children without parental care.
+It provided a significant opportunity to:

-The resolution reflects a global commitment to strengthen children’s care in their families, prevent unnecessary separation by addressing its root causes, put an end to child institutionalization by progressively replacing it with family and community based care and address some of the drivers supporting it, including orphanage volunteering.
+This resolution reflects a global commitment to enhancing children’s care within families, preventing unnecessary separation by addressing its root causes, and ending child institutionalization by progressively replacing it with family- and community-based care.
+It also aims to tackle some of the factors that contribute to institutionalization, including orphanage volunteering.

 Tanzanian Guidelines on Children's Reintegration with Families - 2019

-It is their sincere expectation that these guidelines will provide professional andpractical guidance to all MVC stakeholders including government, developmentpartners, NGOs, schools, and communities in ensuring that children outside the families are successfully reintegrated back into families for their optimalwellbeing.
+The Ministry sincerely hopes that these guidelines will provide professional and practical direction to all stakeholders involved with Most Vulnerable Children (MVC), including government agencies, development partners, NGOs, schools, and communities.
+Their goal is to ensure that children who are outside of family care are successfully reintegrated back into families for their optimal well-being.

 Do you have any question, comment or want to support us?